ikorman12/work-day-scheduler/README.md

 HTML5

 ## Usage
-This app is for those busy people who need their days planned accordingly.
-Sometimes using a calendar app is too confusing and having a listed todo list.
+This app is for those busy people who need their work days planned accordingly.
+Sometimes using a calendar app is more confusing than  a simple listed todo list.

 ## Deployment